-A resident entity is subject to CIT at a rate of 21% (if the taxpayer is a small or medium-sized enterprise as established in Decree-Law no. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to $\varepsilon$ 15,000 and 21% for taxable profits in excess thereof).
+A resident entity is subject to CIT at a rate of 21% (if the taxpayer is a small or medium-sized enterprise as established in Decree-Law no. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to $\epsilon$ 15,000 and 21% for taxable profits in excess thereof).
 A resident entity may also be subject to a municipal surcharge (derrama municipal) of up to 1.5% on taxable profits, depending on the municipality where it is established (the municipalities have the right to decide if the municipal surcharge is levied and at what rate).
-Taxable profits are also subject to a progressive state surcharge (derrama estadual) which has the following applicable rates: (i) 3% on the part of the taxable profits exceeding $\varepsilon$ 1.5 million up to $\varepsilon$ 35 million; and (iii) 7% on the part of the taxable profits exceeding $\varepsilon$ 35 million.
+Taxable profits are also subject to a progressive state surcharge (derrama estadual) which has the following applicable rates: (i) 3% on the part of the taxable profits exceeding $\epsilon$ 1.5 million; (ii) 5% on the part of the taxable profits exceeding $\epsilon$ 7.5 million up to $\epsilon$ 35 million; and (iii) 9% on the part of the taxable profits exceeding $\epsilon$ 35 million.